google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ![](./skip_to_top.gif)

 ## Change current key mappings
-In this section we are going to update our key mappings so we can use the arrow keys for our cursor instead of the **WASD** keys.
+In this section, we update our key mappings so we can use the arrow keys for our cursor instead of the **WASD** keys.

-In `playground.html` we are going to set the keys for the next, previous, in and out actions.
+In `playground.html` we set the keys for the next, previous, in and out actions.
 For a full list of built in actions see [here](https://github.com/google/blockly/blob/07762ff4da3c713f7592c80052b1fa7cadb461a2/core/keyboard_nav/navigation.js#L957).
 ```js
 Blockly.user.keyMap.setActionForKey(Blockly.utils.KeyCodes.LEFT, Blockly.navigation.ACTION_OUT);